nxp-pro-support/zephyr-start/readme.md

 # Setup

-1.)
-Create a working folder on your local machine i.e. 'zephyr-start'
+1. Create a working folder on your local machine i.e. 'zephyr-start'

-2.) cd into that folder and run:
+2. cd into that folder and run:

 ```
 west init -m https://github.com/nxp-pro-support/zephyr-start --mr main
 ```

-This initiazes the folder as a west/zephyr workspace registered to our application repository.
+This initializes the folder as a west/zephyr workspace registered to our application repository.

-3.)
-Run "west update".
+3. Run `west update`.

 This may take several minutes to pull in all of the dependencies.
 In this step,  west will look at the manifest and pull down all the dependencies.
-In this case, the dependecy is the vanilla Zephyr repository.
+In this case, the dependecies are the vanilla Zephyr repository and our sample modules/library repository.
 It is quite large and can take a few minutes but only has to be initialize once.
 Future calls to west update are much quicker.

 ![zephyr_start](https://github.com/nxp-pro-support/zephyr-start/assets/152433281/8df1b0aa-721d-4895-a4ae-12a2d6c6ff4d)

-4.) open the folder your created in step 1 in vs code.
+4.)
+Open the folder your created in step 1 in vs code.

-You will see another folder of the same name "zephyr-start" which has a hello world folder.
+You will see another folder of the same name `zephyr-start` which has a hello world folder.

-Right click on the hello world folder an "open in integrated terminal"
+Right click on the hello world folder an `open in integrated terminal`

 Run the command

 `west build -bmimxrt1050_evk --pristine`

-This will build the code for the RT1050 EVK.  "pristine" tells west to start fresh.
+This will build the code for the RT1050 EVK.  *pristine* tells west to start fresh.
 Normally,  west builds without the pristine switch will only build what things that have changed.

 ![build_hello_world](https://github.com/nxp-pro-support/zephyr-start/assets/152433281/00d49408-9aa8-410d-a03b-b8b575e245ca)